+There are some additional interesting findings that speak of the information provided by this measure.
 In the parents' generation as well, mothers were less comfortable with debt than fathers; both male and female respondents recognized that about their mothers (Table 1b).
 And like their mothers, female respondents continue to be more uncomfortable with debt than male respondents.
 The large majority (70 percent) of respondents in our sample reported discussing personal financial matters with their family, while only 22 percent of respondents reported discussing personal financial matters with friends and acquaintances, and an even smaller proportion (13 percent) reported discussing personal financial matters with colleagues.
+This speaks of the importance of the family in personal finance decisions.
 Interestingly, women are less likely to discuss personal financial matters with colleagues; thus, family and intergenerational transmission of attitudes toward debt can be quite influential for women.
 Conditional on having children, the majority (about 58 percent) of respondents reported talking to them about personal financial matters.
-We do not observe any substantial differences in the treatment of sons and daughters in this regard, regardless of the sex of the respondent.18
+We do not observe any substantial differences in the treatment of sons and daughters in this regard.20

 Consistent with the notion of intergenerational transmission of attitudes, we observe a strong correlation between the respondent being uncomfortable with debt and his/her parents' attitude toward debt (correlation = 0.401, p-value <0.0001).
 The correlation is stronger for those who reported that they discuss, or discussed, personal financial matters with their parents (0.491, compared to 0.344 for those who do not, or did not, discuss with parents).
-This lends further support to the idea that financial attitudes may be transmitted intergenerationally from parents to children.19 The correlation with parents is much stronger for women (0.495, p-value <0.0001) than for men (0.293, p-value <0.0001).20
+This lends further support to the idea that financial attitudes may be transmitted from parents to children,21 and the correlation may not reflect innate preferences only.
+The correlation with parents is much stronger for women (0.495, p-value <0.0001) than for men (0.293, p-value <0.0001).22

 Table 2 reports summary statistics of survey and registry-based variables for individuals who report being comfortable with debt (columns 1 and 2) and uncomfortable with debt (columns 3 and 4).
+Women and older respondents (people age 65-75) are more likely to report being uncomfortable with debt.
+Consistent with debt attitudes having a cultural component, we find that respondents that are foreign born or have at least one foreign-born parent are more likely to be uncomfortable

-18 Females are more likely to discuss financial matters with their daughters (41%) compared to fathers with daughters (35%), the difference is, however, not statistically significant (p-value=0.1076).
+20 Females are more likely to discuss financial matters with their daughters (41%) compared to fathers with daughters (35%), the difference is, however, not statistically significant (p-value=0.1076).

-Dividing this by gender of the respondent, we find that the correlation between females who report that they discuss, or discussed, personal financial matters with their parents is 0.552, and 0.541 if they report that they do not, or did not, discuss with their parent.
+21 Looking at this by gender of the respondent, we find that the correlation between females who report that they discuss, or discussed, personal financial matters with their parents is 0.552, and 0.541 if they report that they do not, or did not, discuss with their parent.
 The equivalent correlations among males are 0.412 and 0.229.

-20 Some of these findings mirror some of the results in the literature that investigates the intergenerational transmission of risk preferences.
+22 Some of these findings mirror some of the results in the literature that investigates the intergenerational transmission of risk preferences.
 For example, Alan et al. (2017) find that the risk preferences of mothers are correlated with the risk preferences of daughters but not of sons.
 This is why it is important to account for risk preferences in our empirical work.